Faculty Committees

 Description:

-Areas of Responsibility: Review and make decisions on appeals for tuition surcharge and tuition and fee refunds based upon evidence of “Other extraordinary hardship—.“ Hardship of any kind which, despite responsible handling, resulted in the substantial disruption or interruption of the student’s pursuit of a degree.
+Areas of Responsibility Review and make decisions on appeals for tuition surcharge, fixed tuition, and tuition and fee refunds based upon eligibility detailed in GS.
+116-143.47.c.

 Additional Information: